Show relevant topic filters »

 Approach Description Outcome

-Empty Outlines Students are given an empty or partially completed outline of an in-class presentation or homework assignment and a limited amount of time to fill in the blank spaces.
+Empty Outlines Students are given an empty or partially completed outline of an in-class presentation or homework assignment and limited time to fill in the blank spaces.
 Assessing students’ understanding of a lecture, reading, or other activity while helping students recall and organize the main points within an appropriate knowledge structure.

 Minute Paper |